ionos-cloud/faq-documentation/general-information/frequently-asked-questions/trial-conditions.md

 After you enter your company and credit card details, you will have access to a test account within a few minutes.
 In rare cases, if, for example, a credit card or phone number verification was not completed successfully, another phone call is needed.
 Our IONOS Cloud sales team will contact you by phone within 24 hours on working days to discuss the next steps.

-### What resources are available during the trial?
+### Which resources are available during the trial period?

-For the duration of the test period, 8 cores, 20 GB RAM, 600 GB SSD, and HDD, as well as 1 static IP address, are available by the standard.
-Your test is limited to 30 days or a maximum resource consumption of 500 euros.
+For the duration of the trial period, 8 cores, 20 GB RAM, 600 GB SSD, and HDD, as well as 1 static IP address, are available by the standard.
+Your trial period is limited to 30 days or a maximum resource consumption of 500 euros.
 If you need more test resources, contact your account manager.

 ### Can I observe my trial resource usage?